AutoTrader-MM/road-to-quant/README.md

 3. timeline is everything, make a plan and follow through
 4. workout everyday
 5. have a routine and keep it.

+learning how to learn:
+1. how to use Anki: https://leananki.com/how-to-use-anki-tutorial/